Going to Hershey Pennsylvania on vacation?

-Here is a list of the best 23 things to do in Hershey PA.
-This list has everything going on in Hershey from family activities, places to go for a girl’s weekend or even a couples getaway.
+Here is a list of the best 26 things to do in Hershey PA.
+This list has everything going on in Hershey from family activities, to places to go for a girl’s weekend or even a couples’ getaway.

 The best things to do in Hershey include Hersheypark, Chocolate World, 4D Chocolate movies, Create your own Chocolate Bar, Hershey Unwrapped, Chocolate Lab, The Hershey Story Museum, Hershey Trolley Show, Zoo America, Hershey Gardens, the Falconry Experience, Hersheypark Stadium and the Spa at Hotel Hershey.

-More things to do not chocolate related include Hershey Derry Township, Shank Park, Antique Automobile Club of America Museum, Echo Dell Indian Caverns, Cassel Vineyards, the Vineyards at Hershey, Troegs Brewing, golf and of course shopping.
+More things to do not chocolate-related include Hershey Derry Township, Shank Park, Antique Automobile Club of America Museum, Echo Dell Indian Caverns, Cassel Vineyards, the Vineyards at Hershey, Troegs Brewing, golf and miniature golf, and of course shopping.

 Things to do in Hershey P A